anetz89/bound2osmtile/README.md

 # bound2osmtile
-This package converts a passed WGS84 bounds object to OSM slippy tile request values.
+This package converts a passed WGS84 bounds object to the closest OSM slippy tile request values.
 This is done by following the suggestions in the
 [OSM Wiki](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames).